Arseniiiii-ai/dynamic-price-optimization-rl/README.md

 ## 🚀 Overview
 The goal of this project is to move away from static pricing and manual rule-based adjustments.
 Instead, an AI agent learns to maximize **Net Profit** by analyzing historical sales data, seasonality, and price elasticity.

-### ✅ Key Strengths
+### ✅ Key Strengths (Phase 2 Upgrade)
-* **End-to-End Pipeline:** Integrates raw data processing, demand modeling, and RL optimization in a single modular workflow.
+* **Deep Q-Learning (DQN):** Transitioned from tabular methods to neural network approximation using **PyTorch**.
+* **Experience Replay:** Implemented a replay buffer to stabilize training and break temporal data correlation.
+* **XGBoost Demand Forecaster:** High-precision base demand prediction with an average error of ~5.39 units.
-* **Profit-Oriented Reward:** Unlike basic models that only chase revenue, this agent optimizes for **Net Profit** by incorporating Unit Economics (COGS).
+* **Profit-Oriented Reward:** The agent optimizes for **Net Profit** (Revenue - COGS), ensuring sustainable business logic.
-* **Modular Architecture:** Clean separation of concerns between the environment, the forecaster, and the agent logic.
-* **Model Persistence:** Includes built-in capabilities to save and load trained Q-tables for instant deployment.
+* **Advanced Visualization:** High-resolution training logs with Moving Average smoothing for trend analysis.

-### ⚠️ Current Scope & Limitations
+## ⚠️ Current Weaknesses & Limitations

-* **State Space:** Currently utilizes a focused feature set `[price, is_weekend, month]`.
-* **Methodology:** Employs tabular Q-Learning, which is ideal for understanding RL fundamentals before transitioning to Deep Learning.
-* **Environment:** Operates in a single-agent simulated market based on historical demand patterns.
+While the DQN agent outperforms static pricing, the current system has technical constraints that are being addressed in upcoming phases:

+* **Static Competitor Modeling:** The environment currently assumes a stable market.
+It does not yet account for "predatory pricing" or aggressive retaliatory moves from rival AI agents.
+* **Cold Start Problem:** The agent requires historical demand data from the XGBoost forecaster.
+It currently struggles to price entirely new products with zero sales history.
+* **Discrete Action Space:** The agent is limited to fixed percentage changes (e.g., -10%, 0, +10%).
+Moving to a continuous action space (PPO/DDPG) would allow for more granular optimization.
+* **Delayed Reward Signal:** Profit is calculated per transaction, but long-term Customer Lifetime Value (CLV) is not yet incorporated into the reward function.

 ## 🛠 Tech Stack
 * **Language:** Python 3.9+